HOW IT WORKS

 Our core devices will come in carry cases for permanent and safe storage, though we intend to not distribute our products, accessories or replacement parts to users by post; all this will be handled by your selected, local facility.
 More established Makerspaces will then act as Repair Hubs later, with the ability to recycle our products (or even help you upgrade at a discount) to avoid a trip to the landfill – minimising e-waste.

-Rushboard's program will enable children aged 8-18yrs with disabilities, and elderly with applicable hand-fittings, our core platforms for free under a prescription, with discounts on CELL attachments and hardware upgrades over the user’s lifetime.
+Rushboard's program will enable children aged 8-18yrs with disabilities, and elderly with applicable hand-fittings, our core platforms under a prescription, with discounts on CELL attachments and hardware upgrades over the user’s lifetime.
 Once they no longer need or want the product, in exchange for an acceptable cashback, it can then be returned for distribution to another user.
 Whilst mainstream users will pay normally, they will be helping to benefit those that cannot.

 Initial rollout will occur with West Sussex NHS Foundation Trust, accumulating input from users, before Brighton and Hove NHS Foundation Trust, and Dorset Healthcare University NHS Foundation Trust later.
 After agreements with these NHS Trusts are established, the program hopes be gradually expanded across the NHS England region, with resident makerspaces signing on as well.